 Who we are

-Strange Horizons was founded in September 2000 by Mary Anne Mohanraj, who was Editor-in-Chief until the end of 2003.
-Susan Marie Groppi was Editor-in-Chief from January 2004 to December 2010.
+Strange Horizons was founded in September 2000 by Mary Anne Mohanraj, who was editor in chief until the end of 2003.
+Susan Marie Groppi was editor in chief from January 2004 to December 2010.
 Niall Harrison's tenure spanned from 2010-2017, followed by Jane Crowley and Kate Dollarhyde as co-editors-in-chief from 2017-2019.
 Vanessa Rose Phin was editor in chief from 2019-2021.

 How we are funded